 But the name of Albuquerque's baseball team hasn't always been The Isotopes.
 From 1915 until 2000, the Albuquerque Dukes reigned.
 Many fans still wear Dukes jerseys and ballcaps for nostalgia sake, and it's common for Albuquerque to referred to as "The Duke City."

-Isotopes Park, otherwise known as "The Lab," is also one of the best minor league baseball parks in the United States, according to Baseball America.
+Rio Grande Credit Union Field at Isotopes Park is also one of the best minor league baseball parks in the United States, according to Baseball America.

 Be sure to stick around for the fireworks after many weekend home games and mark your calendar for Bark in the Park in late May, when your pup is welcome in the grass seats.
 For a complete season schedule and to purchase tickets, head to the Isotopes website.
 For more on how our quirky ballpark came to be, check out this Mentalfloss article.